 Brick pavement, oak furniture, and ceramic lighting are durable materials that reflect and compliment the nature of Fanø.
 The brick paving is a natural fit in this site as the color scheme sprang from the surroundings.
 The coal-burnt bricks simulate the light on the beach when the tide is low and the light yellow and grey bricks resemble the sand and seashells.
 The materials will age beautifully and withstand the sand and rough wind on the west coast.
 The woodwork was designed by Everyday Studio and created in collaboration with locals to promote local ownership of the site and make local knowledge and tradition visible.
 The lighting elements are a reinterpretation of historic seamarks.
 Along with the new furniture in high-quality materials, this has set a new standard for the town center.

-Office: MASU Planning
+Landscape Architecture: MASU Planning

 Type: Invited competition 2015, 1st prize